 Who we are

 We are the first and longest serving, independent Singapore Chamber.
 We have been serving businesses and Singapore since 1837.
-Just like our country, we have always been internationally focussed in the interests of a vibrant economy necessary for our collective survival.
+Just like our country, we have always been internationally focused in the interests of a vibrant economy necessary for our collective survival.
 Hence the word “international” in our name.
 It follows we are also an inclusive eco-system of member companies which represent the diversity of the Singapore business community.
 We stand for free and fair trade, integrated multiculturalism, multilateralism, an open economy and responsible business.

 Who are SICC's Members?